noobyme/kobovncviewer/README.md

   - zrle.rs
 	- adding (false, 17..=127) to zrle decode fn,
 	- changing copy_indexed fn to return result,
 	- remove '&& format.depth <= 24' condition in decode fn for 32bpp, as droid vnc server depth is 32 not 24, other servers have depth of 24 not 32.
-Forcing 8bpp allowed the oldest einkvnc to ignore this.
+Forcing 8bpp allowed the oldest kobovnc to ignore this.
   - main.rs:forcing the colour format to 8bpp, as the oldest version did, call vnc.request_update only at end of each frame, instead of each event, apparently this combined with debug mode can cause server to close connection.
 - Grayscale conversion using RGB instead of R
 - I have changed rotation default to use plato's function